 What does Bounce Rate mean?

-The term comes from the idea of a user being reflected rather than accepted by a webpage – they bounce off one site and onto another they like better.
+The term comes from the idea of a user being reflected rather than accepted by a webpage – they bounce off one site and onto another which they like better.

 Bounce Rate Formula